LivHed/coworking-spaces/README.md

 *

 ## Deployment

+### Local Deployment
+For local deployment you must have an IDE, like [Visual Studio Code](https://code.visualstudio.com/) and the following to be installed locally on your machine: [git](https://git-scm.com/), [PIP](https://pip.pypa.io/en/stable/installing/), [Python 3](https://www.python.org/downloads/), [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/) and a [MongoDB Atlas account](https://docs.atlas.mongodb.com/).
+* After creating your own folder and are in it, type this in to the terminal `git clone https://github.com/LivHed/coworking-spaces.git`
+* Then run this command `pip install --upgrade pip`
+* To be followed by this command `pip install -r requirements.txt` to install the required modules.
+* You can run the app with the command `python -m flask run`

+### Heroku Deployment
 This website is deployed on Heroku, following these steps:

 * First, create a `requirements.txt` file using the `pip freeze > requirements.txt` command in the terminal.